punctconnect/fiky-ds/index.markdown

 # Insights
 The full results of the survey are provided in the following [report](https://drive.google.com/file/d/1XY4y7p-2wnplP2ZGdmFMZ4Tz_4TacI1N/view?usp=sharing).
 * All of the participants use at least one loyalty program app.
 Moreover, more than 6 out of 10 use at least 2 apps.
-* People are mostly frustrated that they are not notified about the offfers of the store and that they have to install several apps.
+* People are mostly frustrated that they are not notified about the offers of the store and that they have to install several apps.
 Therefore, our focus will be on these two aspects so that the users will not miss any offer.
 * Less than 3 out of 10 individuals do not care about the storage space issue on their phone.
 As a result, while we will take into account the storage space issue, it will not be a priority.
 * An overwhelming amount of people would appreciate that a loyalty program app should be easy to use.
 Moreover, they would like to be in touch with the newest offers of their favorite retailers.
 * ~90% of the participants use loyalty platforms at least once a week.